Charles H. Kerr Explained

 Biography

-Charles Hope Kerr was born in LaGrange, Georgia, on April 23, 1860, the son of Alexander Kerr, a Scotsman who immigrated to the United States.[2]
+Charles Hope Kerr was born in LaGrange, Georgia, on April 23, 1860.[1]
+He was the son of Alexander Kerr, a Scotsman who immigrated with his family to Illinois in 1838.
+His parents were abolitionists.
+When the Civil War broke out, the Kerr family escaped to safety in the North via the Underground Railroad.[2]

 Career

 In January 1900, Algie Martin Simons was hired by Kerr to launch a new, more explicitly socialist magazine, what would become the International Socialist Review.
-Over the years, Kerr's company became a leading publisher of socialist, communist, anarchist, and Wobbly works.
+Over the years, Kerr's company became a leading publisher of socialist, communist, anarchist, and Industrial Workers of the World works.
 In 1908, Kerr fired Simons and assumed responsibility for the International Socialist Review when it was a major left-wing voice within the Socialist Party of America.

 Kerr was noted for his translation from the French of the radical workers' anthem, "The Internationale;" his version became the English words sung in the United States (although a different, anonymous English translation is sung in Britain and Ireland).
 Kerr's version was widely circulated in the Little Red Songbook of the Industrial Workers of the World.